Add this analytics code

 How do I practice golf at home?

-Practicing golf at home can be super effective with the right indoor drills.
+Practicing golf at home can be super effective with the right drills.
 Here’s how you can make the most of your space:

 How do you practice golf in your backyard?